arpan8/arpan8/README.md

 In addition to my development skills, I am proficient in a range of DevOps tools and services such as ***Docker, AWS (S3, SES, SQS, AWS Secrets Manager, Simple Workflow Service, Cognito, EC2), and NGINX***.

-At ***Codelogicx***, I leverage this diverse technical skill set to architect and implement scalable, high-performance solutions.
+At ***Codelogicx***, I leverage my diverse technical background to architect and implement scalable, high-performance solutions, contributing to the success of complex projects.
+My work is driven by a passion for technology and a commitment to excellence, ensuring robust and efficient outcomes for every endeavor.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://arpan8.github.io/)